ezntek/beancode/README.md

 this is a tree-walker for IGCSE pseudocode, as shown in the [2023-2025 syllabus](https://ezntek.com/doc/2023_2025_cs_syllabus.pdf) (pseudocode was this way for literal millenia).

-lowercase keywords are supported. you may also pass arrays into functions. you may also declare functions inside functions.

 ## installation

 why